SciML/HighDimPDE.jl/README.md

 - [`DeepSplitting` method for parabolic PDEs](https://arxiv.org/abs/1907.03452)
 - [Numerical simulations for full history recursive multilevel Picard (`MLP`) approximations for systems of high-dimensional partial differential equations](https://arxiv.org/abs/2005.10206)
 # Acknowledgements
-Sebastian Becker, who wrote the original scripts in Python, TensorFlow and C++, and Arnulf Jentzen for the theoretical developments.
+Dr. Sebastian Becker wrote the original scripts in Python, TensorFlow and C++, and Pr.
+Arnulf Jentzen largely contributed to the theoretical developments of the schemes implemented.